-Above all else, you have a curiosity about and a passion for understanding events, people, societal transformation in the past; you love to read and engage with historical debates about the past; you are excited about ‘discovery’ and rise to the challenge of working with original sources and documents.
+Above all else, you have a curiosity about and a passion for understanding people, events and ideas in the past, and how societies changed over time; you love to read and engage with historical debates; you are excited about ‘discovery’ and rise to the challenge of working with original sources and documents.
 You want to give yourself the opportunity to read path-breaking historical works and to learn more about the writing of history.
 You want to engage with past events and processes that have helped us to understand ourselves and the world that we live in.
 You want to know more about culture, in the broadest sense.
 You have an ability to both narrate and analyse phenomena, and you want to express yourself as eloquently and effectively as possible.
 You are open to new ideas, and to the power of the past to inform, influence, and convince.

 Why Study History at UL?